Catalog

 The short answer

-The audio quality check is an advisory scan Velveteen runs on each uploaded master.
-It checks seven audio properties and returns a score from 0 to 10 with a result for each check.
-It is informational and does not block upload or distribution.
+The audio quality check is an advisory scan Velveteen runs on an uploaded master.
+A fresh report is reused only for the current audio file; changing the master triggers a new run.
+It checks seven audio properties, starts at 10, and returns a rounded score from 0 to 10 with a result for each check.
+It does not block upload or distribution.

 When you upload a track master, Velveteen analyzes the file and reports on format, peak levels, length, dead air, mono-as-stereo encoding, and phase.
 The results appear in the Audio Quality panel on the track's detail page.
 The check is advisory: even a low score does not stop a release from being submitted.